oktadev/okta-blog/_source/_posts/2020-02-03-managing-multiple-okta-instances-with-terraform-cloud.md

 description: "Learn how to utilize Terraform and Terraform Cloud to make managing Okta simpler."
 tags: [okta, terraform]
 tweets:
-  - "Check out our new guide which shows you how to use #Terraform to manage @okta."
+  - "Check out our new guide, which shows you how to use #Terraform to manage @okta."
   - "Our very own @andymarch just published an excellent new guide showing you how to use #Terraform and Terraform Cloud!"
   - "Use #Terraform and Terraform Cloud to manage @okta: it's simple!"
 image: blog/okta-terraform-cloud/terraform-plan.png
 type: conversion
 changelog:
-  - 2021-11-08: Updated the post to align with latest Terraform version, latest Okta Terraform provider and Okta Admin Console.
+  - 2021-11-08: Updated the post to align with the latest Terraform version, latest Okta Terraform provider, and Okta Admin Console.
 Changes to this article can be viewed in [oktadev/okta-blog#958](https://github.com/oktadev/okta-blog/pull/958).
 ---

 Congratulations, you've chosen to use [Okta](/) to solve your identity problems.
 Welcome to the happy sunny utopia of a managed identity solution!
 But wait!
 How do you manage your environments?
 Your applications all have separate production, staging, and development environments.
 How do you manage that in Okta without writing a ton of custom scripts?